erebys-2/fire_burdened/README.txt

 Currently there are 2 conjoined debugging levels that loop back to one another.

 Disclaimer:
-This is my first major coding project outside of school assignments so there will be some jank and spaghetti (bad code).
+This is my first major coding project outside of school assignments so there will be some bad code.
 Now and then I go back and try to clean up older code as I learn better coding.
+For now there is sadness and desperation in these lines.

 Live Dev Log:
 https://docs.google.com/document/d/1DKHFFTGyHRi6FeIa0QXCALuBxQLR8XExPAktH98XHok/edit?usp=sharing

-SET UP:
+SET UP: (This is for Windows, GG Mac bros)

     Download the following if you haven't already:
     1. Python,
     2. Pygame,

-        To install Pygame I think it was
+        To install Pygame:
         Win + R, type "cmd", enter, then paste: "python3 -m pip install -U pygame"

     3. Visual Studio Code or some other IDE,